Greenacre Family Team

 Tier 1- No additional needs

 Whilst it is understood that due to their disabling conditions every child that attends Greenacre has, by definition, a right to be considered as a Child In Need of Tier 3 intervention we often find that Greenacre is able to meet the child and family’s holistic needs as part of our universal offer.
-Children in receipt of this tier of support can access amongst others parenting support, behaviour support, PHSCE support and social conduct support.
+Children in receipt of this tier of support can access amongst others parenting support, behaviour support, PSHE support and social conduct support.

 Tier 2- Additional needs